Eyongtarh/Eyongtarh-Tennis-Club/README.md

 - HTML is used as the framework of the site
 - CSS is applied for the styles and site layout
 - Javacsript is used in webdevelopment, application and presentation.
-- VSCode is the used for writing the and editing the codes.
+- Gitpod is used for writing the and editing the codes.
 - Git and Github used for version control and hosting website codes respectively.
+- W3C validator was used to validate the html and css codes.
+- Jshint was used to validate the javascript.

 ## Deployment to GitHub Pages